top of page

 Personally, I don't find the WHO definition very helpful.
 Burnout isn't just stress.
 Some stress is normal and can even help us perform well.
 Burnout happens when we are subject to continual stress which, over time, becomes more than our ability to cope.

 I like to imagine a set of scales with every day stressors on one side and our resilience and ability to manage those stressors on the other.
-Usually we have the strength and mental resilience to manage what life throws at us so the scale remains balanced or even tips in favor of wellness.
+Usually we have the strength and mental resilience to manage what life throws at us so the scale remains balanced or even tips in favour of wellness.

 But over time, if every day stressors get too much or our resilience is degraded, the scales can tip in the other direction.
-We feel emotionally, physically, and mentally exhausted - and thats burnout.
+We feel emotionally, physically, and mentally exhausted - and that's burnout.

 While burnout is often linked to work-related stress, it can affect anyone, regardless of profession, lifestyle, or personal circumstances.
 However, working women are particularly vulnerable because they frequently juggle work alongside a larger share of domestic duties, caregiving and social pressures.